torvalds/linux/Documentation/firmware-guide/acpi/osi.rst

 This misuse was adopted and continues today.

-Linux had no choice but to also return TRUE to _OSI("Windows 2001") and its successors.
+GNU/Linux had no choice but to also return TRUE to _OSI("Windows 2001") and its successors.
 To do otherwise would virtually guarantee breaking a BIOS that has been tested only with that _OSI returning TRUE.

-This strategy is problematic, as Linux is never completely compatible with the latest version of Windows, and sometimes it takes more than a year to iron out incompatibilities.
+This strategy is problematic, as GNU/Linux is never completely compatible with the latest version of Windows, and sometimes it takes more than a year to iron out incompatibilities.

-Not to be out-done, the Linux community made things worse by returning TRUE to _OSI("Linux").
-Doing so is even worse than the Windows misuse of _OSI, as "Linux" does not even contain any version information.
+Not to be out-done, the GNU/Linux community made things worse by returning TRUE to _OSI("GNU/Linux").
+Doing so is even worse than the Windows misuse of _OSI, as "GNU/Linux" does not even contain any version information.
-_OSI("Linux") led to some BIOS' malfunctioning due to BIOS writer's using it in untested BIOS flows.
-But some OEM's used _OSI("Linux") in tested flows to support real Linux features.
-In 2009, Linux removed _OSI("Linux"), and added a cmdline parameter to restore it for legacy systems still needed it.
+_OSI("GNU/Linux") led to some BIOS' malfunctioning due to BIOS writer's using it in untested BIOS flows.
+But some OEM's used _OSI("GNU/Linux") in tested flows to support real GNU/Linux features.
+In 2009, GNU/Linux removed _OSI("GNU/Linux"), and added a cmdline parameter to restore it for legacy systems still needed it.
 Further a BIOS_BUG warning prints for all BIOS's that invoke it.

-No BIOS should use _OSI("Linux").
+No BIOS should use _OSI("GNU/Linux").

-The result is a strategy for Linux to maximize compatibility with ACPI BIOS that are tested on Windows machines.
+The result is a strategy for GNU/Linux to maximize compatibility with ACPI BIOS that are tested on Windows machines.
 There is a real risk of over-stating that compatibility; but the alternative has often been catastrophic failure resulting from the BIOS taking paths that